toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 Some further investigation is clearly required here for both values unless, of course, the runtime is referring to film equivalent <a target="_blank" href="https://www.bbc.co.uk/news/world-europe-54041568">John Cage's musical work</a> that recently had it's first chord change in 7 years since it started!
 </p>

 <p style="line-height: 150%;">We could simply just dismiss and drop these values as outliers but it would be good to dig a bit deeper to give us greater confidence in the validity of the dataset.
-Of more concern, we could overlook these values, jump quickly to aggregate our data with the aim of show a specific feature and skew our findings.
+Of more concern, we could overlook these values, jump quickly to aggregate our data with the aim of showing a specific feature and skew our findings.
 </p>

 <p style="line-height: 150%;">